BetsolLLC/campus-workshops-knowledge-base/index.md

 ```
   git checkout branchnameyouwanttoswichto
 ```
-### ** make sure that you have fork the campus-workshops-knowledge-base from BetsolLLC and get a copy of this repository in your computer**
+### ** make sure that you have fork the campus-workshops-knowledge-base from BetsolLLC and clone it to your Local repository in your computer**
 ### ** This Repository contains the Workshop Hands-on guide which you can use it for futher development of TO-DO App**